 “It shouldn’t have been called tonight.
 I’ve been hit by a lot of pitches and it’s never been called.
 It is what it is.”

-Rizzo was the Cubs’ all-time leader in hit by pitches during his time in Chicago, so it’s a fairly large sample size of him never having that called on him.
-So he wanted an explanation, and furthermore, wants the umpires to explain themselves to the media like players have to on a nightly basis.
+Rizzo was the Cubs’ all-time leader in hit-by-pitches during his time in Chicago, so it’s a fairly large sample size of him never having that called on him.
+Furthermore, Rizzo wants the umpires to explain themselves to the media like players have to on a nightly basis.

-“Any time you feel like you get screwed over on a call it’s annoying,” Rizzo said.
+“Any time you feel like you get screwed over on a call it’s annoying,” Rizzo said after the Yankees lost 4-0 to the Rays.
 “We’re out here competing at the highest level and I’m up here talking to you guys, and I feel like the umpires have zero accountability when they miss something like that.
 I know they’re not trying to miss, but it’s just frustrating.”